 Led by Scouts

-Troop 1852 offers a boy-led program.
-This means the Boy Scouts select activities and run their program with the support of the Troop Committee and guidance from the Scoutmaster and Assistant Scoutmasters.
+Troop 1852 offers a youth-led program.
+This means the Scouts select activities and run their program with the support of the Troop Committee and guidance from the Scoutmaster and Assistant Scoutmasters.
 The activities do not always go perfectly; however, the Scouts review how each activity went after it is completed.
-This allows the adults to teach or coach the boys so they can improve the next activity.
+This allows the adults to teach or coach the Scouts so they can improve the next activity.
 The Boy Scouts learn to be leaders by taking responsibility for execution of the program.

 During the first year, Boy Scouts are encouraged to stay focused on Scout skills.
 If a Scout regularly participates at Troop meetings and outings, rank advancement should come naturally.
 It’s not something every Boy Scout does at the same pace.
 It’s not expected that every Scout be at the same level in rank or position based upon age.